 This course is designed to provide current and future nonprofit managers and leaders with an overview of a range of nonprofit management concerns and practices.
 Course projects and discussions expand students' management skills, analytical tools, and knowledge.
 Students take the perspectives of nonprofit managers, volunteers, board members, policy makers, donors, and clients.
 This course is built on the assumption that students learn more if they are actively engaged with the material.
 Exercises and discussions allow students to test knowledge, formulate ideas and strategies, respond to management dilemmas, and get immediate feedback from classmates and the instructor.

-Prerequisite: Completion of 30 credits and permission of the department
+Prerequisite: Completion of 30 credits and permission of the department Note: This course is cross-listed as DVST 305

 BUS 307 Sustainable Development Goals in Context (3) O